eliotstock/stake/README.md

     1. `lighthouse`: binary
     1. `mev-boost`: binary
 1. To check which version you're currently running, run these.
 But be aware that in the case of a PPA, the running process may in fact still be the older version.
 You'll need to restart to get the new version to start executing.
-    1. `nethermind --version` 1.15.0
+    1. `nethermind --version`
-    1. `lighthouse --version` 3.3.0
+    1. `lighthouse --version`
-    1. `/data/mev-boost --version` 1.5.0
+    1. `/data/mev-boost --version`
 1. On each new release:
     1. Follow the instructions above again to get a new binary.
-    1. Overwrite the existing binary.
+    1. Overwrite the existing binary as root.
-    1. Wait till the end of an epoch.
+    1. `chown` and `chgrp` it back to the process owner as root.
     1. Stop only the updated processes.
-    1. Restart the process.
+    1. Restart the process with `sudo systemctl restart [service]`
+    1. Check the logs in the tmux session for a successful restart.

 ## Unstaking